Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 ### Getting Westies

-The current testnet is called [AlphaNet](../maintain/maintain-networks.md#alphanet-test-network) and you can obtain its native tokens by posting `!drip <ALPHANET_ADDRESS>` in the Matrix chatroom [#alphanet_faucet:matrix.org](https://matrix.to/#/#alphanet_faucet:matrix.org).
+The current testnet is called [AlphaNet](../maintain/maintain-networks.md#alphanet-test-network) and you can obtain its native tokens by posting `!drip <ALAHANET_ADDRESS>` in the Matrix chatroom [#alphanet_faucet:matrix.org](https://matrix.to/#/#alphanet_faucet:matrix.org).

 You can also make your own WNDs (testnet SOLAR) by [becoming a validator](learn-validator.md).